 One day during my college years, my roommates and I deftly avoided studying for any of our classes by watching three consecutive movies.
 If I recall correctly, it was Apocalypse Now, then Rumble Fish and finally King of New York.
 In the closing credits of each movie, the same name kept coming up.
 Somehow we managed to unintentionally pick three movies with the same actor.
 Who was this Larry Fishburne guy anyway?
 A better question might be, why Rumble Fish?

 It wasn’t until he started going by Laurence that the man who would be Morpheus became a well known name.
 While writing about familiar faces that have appeared on Cheers, I discovered that Fishburne was one of dozens of popular actors that popped up in an episode of M*A*S*H during its run.
 Upon further review, it might be easier to list the actors that never appeared on the show instead of those that did.
 However, I thought it might be fun to pick ten of my favorites and see if you can guess who they are.
+Answers can be found by clicking the button and connecting to a website like Amazon or IMDB which shows the actor in question.
 Watch for the clues and good luck!

 Identity Crisis (Season 10, Episode 2) – Kicking things off is Corporal Gerald Mullen, or is it Josh Levin?
 In the episode, Josh assumes the identity of his buddy who was killed in the same battle that merely wounded him.
 He realized that posing as Mullen he would be able to use his discharge papers to get home.
 However, Father Mulcahy stepped in and read some of the real Corporal Mullen’s letters from home.
 This subtle tug at the heart strings made Levin see that if he went through with the ruse, Mullen’s family would never find out what really happened to him.
 In the end, Corporal Levin returns to his unit and back to the war.
 I’ll bet he wishes he had taken the blue pill.